turecross321/SoundShapesServer/docs/index.md

 ## End-point: Edit Level Metadata

 ### ⚠️ Administrators can do this on any level.
-Non-irators can only do this on their own levels.
+People with default perms can only do this on their own levels.

 ### Method: POST